S-dual Inflation and the String Swampland: -duality strikes again

 Non-trivial potentials occur for $N\geq2$.
 Here, we study the polynomial form in (\ref{eq:V2}) at lowest order, i.e. $f(y)=a_0+a_1 y+a_2 y^2$.
 From the initially four model parameters $(V_0,a_1,a_2,a_3)$ the normalization condition $V(0)=V_0$ (or $f(1)=1)$ allows to remove one of them.
 The potential has a minimum, at which we can impose $V=0$, removing another constant.
 It is easily seen that in this case $f$ can be rewritten as where $\beta\in(0,1)$ is the position of the minimum.
 This corresponds to a potential

 where $\beta=\sech\left(\kappa\phi_0/\mpl\right)$.
+A point worth noting at this juncture is that the the expansion of (\ref{eq:nothie}) is not hierarchical, i.e., the coefficients $a_n$ should not necessarily become smaller and smaller with larger $n$.
+Our choice is based on the complexity of the model, in which larger $N$ potentials would contain more free parameters and, under some conditions, more maxima/minima.
+Note that an identification of (\ref{eq:ref}) with (\ref{eq:f2}) allows one to see that $a_1/a_0=-2/\beta$ and $a_2/a_1=-1/2\beta$ and the hierarchy, if existing, is contingent on the position of the minimum of the field $\phi_0$ and on $\kappa$.

-In Fig.~\ref{fig:potentials} we show a comparison between this model and the one introduced in (\ref{eq:V1}).
+In Fig.~\ref{fig:potentials} we show a comparison between the model described by (\ref{eq:fullV}) and the one introduced in (\ref{eq:V1}).
 It is important to note that for small $\kappa$, both potentials become similar.
-Indeed, up to $\mathcal (k^3)$ terms, The zeroth order difference may be absorbed in the normalization of the potentials, so the potentials can be made almost identical\footnote{To the extent that their overall normalizations are irrelevant, as is the case for all quantities derived from the slow roll parameters or the number of inflation $e$-folds.} for
+Indeed, up to $\mathcal O (\kappa^3)$ terms, The zeroth order difference may be absorbed in the normalization of the potentials, so the potentials can be made almost identical\footnote{To the extent that their overall normalizations are irrelevant, as is the case for all quantities derived from the slow roll parameters or the number of inflation $e$-folds.} for

 Then, only a relatively large $\kappa$ would produce substantial differences between both models if we want to avoid using highly trans-Planckian fields.
 For larger fields, the differences are more obvious, as $V_1$ grows indefinitely while